ahaoboy/wiztree-metafile/README.md

 A high-performance Rust library and CLI tool for analyzing directory structures and file information.
 Designed to handle extremely large file systems (100,000+ files) efficiently with configurable traversal strategies, multi-threading support, and memory-efficient streaming.

+## Related Tools

+This tool is inspired by and compatible with:

+- **[WizTree](https://www.diskanalyzer.com/)** - The Fastest Disk Space Analyzer for Windows
+- **[bloaty-metafile](https://github.com/ahaoboy/bloaty-metafile)** - Convert bloaty output to esbuild metafile format
+- **[esbuild Bundle Size Analyzer](https://esbuild.github.io/analyze/)** - Visualize and analyze bundle sizes

+The output format is compatible with esbuild's metafile format, allowing you to visualize directory structures using esbuild's analyzer.

 ## Features

 - **Configurable Depth Limits**: Control how deep to traverse directory structures